 Online Verified Student

 Liz is an experienced teacher, clinician, author with Alfred Publishing, producer and engineer and has taught master classes based upon her book for drummers called “How to Write a Fast and Easy Drum Chart, teaching drummers how to write drum music.
+Currently she is the CEO and designer of a new Web App called Drum Chart Builder that builds one page drum charts for all mobile devices.
 She has taught clinics at Guitar Center, MTSU, The Percussion and Arts Society International Convention, The SAE Institute, The Musicians Union and TSU.
-She is a member of ASCAP as a Publisher and Writer, 257 Musicians Union, PAS, Club Cubase and is currently performing with Robert Rivers and Floodwater, The Jill Sissel Band, The Unity Music Ensemb
+She is a member of ASCAP as a Publisher and Writer, 257 Mu

 *** Lesson Details *** Expect to have a great experience from your first lesson to your last lesson.
 I live music every day and like to expose all my students to new and innovative songs and styles that are used in today’s music.
 I design a practice work flow so my students know how to set up their practice space and the best way to practice what I have shown them.
 You will see a gradual progression that I create for students to advance their drumming techniques enabling them to play the songs they have always wanted to play.
 I teach a step by step method to playing the drums and each lesson includes technique skills, reading music skills and learning drum patterns to playing songs.
 Students will be able to play a simple drum pattern in their first lesson with a song.
 In 3 months you will see music reading skills greatly improve and a good start on coordination technique skills.
 In six months the student will be able to read music well and play basic patterns for songs.
 Coordination and technique skills will have greatly improved.
 I like to have a music concert for my students once a year at the end of April or the beginning of May in a safe and quite venue which lasts only about an hour.
 This gives students a performance goal and it’s so much fun.